2024 Solar Incentives Guide for Hartland, MI - Tax Credits & Rebates

 Federal Solar Incentives

-To more fully understand how the ITC will apply to you, reach out to your local Hartland solar panel installation expert and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Hartland solar panel installation expert to get more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
 The new Clean Energy Credit now runs until 2035.
-Homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
-The credit will then decrease annually until it expires.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+You can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The credit will then decrease annually until the date of expiration.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 State & Local Solar Incentives